varigit/pyvar/sphinx/pyvar.contribute.rst

 *  There is no rejections from any official reviewers.
 *  There is no pending negative feed-backs (unresolved issues) from reviewers.

-After these above requirements, then a committer with merging privilege will be able to merge the given pull request or patch.
+After these above requirements are fulfilled, then a committer with merging privilege will be able to merge the given pull request or patch.